mattyoung101/slingshot/README.md

 - Go to definition
 - Formatting (possibly via verible if slang doesn't support it)
 - Documentation on hover (extract from comments)
+- No false negatives: If Verilator reports an error in the code, slingshot should as well
+    - This is probably harder than no false positives to achieve, based on how the project indexing will likely work
 - Low memory: We should try to use significantly less resident RAM than other SV LSPs
     - Hopefully this should naturally happen because of C++/Rust, but manual optimisation may be required